joecai6/cse110-project/README.md

 # cse110-project
-Kiwi Forum isnt currently deployed :(.
+Kiwi Forum isnt currently deployed and the servers are down. :(